unc-csxl/orientation/frontend/higher_order_functions.md

 ((num: number): void => { console.log(num); })(423)
 ```

 (When such a construct is useful is a bit beyond our concerns, but as a hint it is a clever tactic for avoiding introducing any identifiers into a scope, like globals, while still giving you an isolated scope of function execution.
-In other words, it's useful in scenarios where might want to define a function and call it exactly once without giving any susequent code the ability to call it again.)
+In other words, it's useful in scenarios where might want to define a function and call it exactly once without giving any subsequent code the ability to call it again.)

 In a sense, it's similarly as infrequent to use as directly subscripting a string, such as: